stonemjs/docs/src/docs/architecture/build.md

 The exported bootstrap file is **not regenerated automatically**.
 Once exported, it becomes a persistent part of your project.
-**Do not modify internal `.stone` bootstrap files directly** — use the exported versions instead, as they are auto-generated and overwritten on every build.
+**Do not modify internal `.stone` bootstrap files directly**, use the exported versions instead, as they are auto-generated and overwritten on every build.

 In short, the bootstrap file is the **top-level trigger of your system**.
-It’s where the continuum awakens — and yes, you can customize it.
+It’s where the continuum awakens, and yes, you can customize it.

 ## Summary & Best Practices

-The build phase in Stone.js is simple by design — but powerful under the hood.
+The build phase in Stone.js is simple by design, but powerful under the hood.
 It ensures your **continuum system** is transformed into a clean, portable artifact that’s ready to run in any context: browser, server, or function-as-a-service.

 Here’s what to remember: